RonasIT/laravel-swagger/readme.md

   - Call `php artisan swagger:push-documentation` console command after the `tests` stage in your CI/CD configuration

 ## Usages
- For correct working of plugin you have to dispose all the validation rules in the rules() method of class YourRequest, which must be connected to the controller via DependencyInjection.
-In annotation of custom request you can specify summary and description of this request.
+ For correct working of plugin you have to dispose all the validation rules in the rules() method of `YourRequest` class, which must be connected to the controller via DependencyInjection.
+In annotation of custom request you can specify summary and description.
 Plugin will take validation rules from your request and use it as description of input parameter.

 ### Example